opulo-inc/ohai/docs/feeder8/peel-motor/index.md

 	![](img/img12.JPG)

-*  Remove the completed peel-motor-asm from the arbor-press-jig and
+*  Remove the completed peel-motor-asm from the arbor-press-jig
 	![](img/img13.JPG)

 * Move the completed peel-motor-asm to the corresponding storage bin, found at the feeder assembly workstation